Learning Adaptive Classifiers Synthesis for Generalized Few-Shot Learning: Method

-In addition to the learnable neural bases $\mathcal{B}$, $\rmU$ and $\rmV$ are two projections in the neural bases to facilitate the synthesis of the classifier, and there is no bias term in our implementation.
-Despite that the few-shot classifiers $\W_\calC$ are synthesized using with $K$ training instances, they are optimized to perform well on all the instances from $\calC$ and moreover, to perform well against all the instances from other \textsc{seen} categories.
-The many-shot classifiers $\U_{\calS}$ are not stationary, which are {\em adapted} based on the context of the current few-shot instances (the adaptive GFSL classifier notion is illustrated in Figure~\ref{fig:demo}).
-Note that $\W_\calC$ and $\hat{\U}_{\calS - \calC}$ are synthesized based on the neural dictionary, which serves as the \textbf{bridge} to connect the ``fake'' few-shot class set $\calC$ and the ``fake'' many-shot class set $(\calS-\calC)$.
+\mypara{Unified learning objective.} Suppose we sample a $K$-shot $N$-way few-shot task with categories $\calC$ to simulate the GFSL learning situation, where $\calC$ is a subset of \textsc{seen} classes $\calS$.
+Therefore, given the simulated few-shot task, we treat the remaining $\calS-\calC$ classes as the simulated head classes, whose corresponding many-shot classifiers are ${\mathbf{\Theta}}_{\calS - \calC}$.
+With either \castle or \acastle, we can then obtain the join classifiers $\hat{\mathbf{W}}$, that is used for predicting examples from all $\calS$ classes.
+As a result, we optimize the learning objective as follows:

-After minimizing the accumulated loss in Eq.~\ref{eq:gfsl_implementation} over multiple GFSL tasks, the learned model extends its discerning ability to \textsc{unseen} classes so that has low error in Eq.~\ref{eq:generalized_meta_obj}.
-During inference, {\acastle} synthesizes the classifiers for \textsc{unseen} classes based on the neural dictionary with their few-shot training examples, and makes a joint prediction over $\calS\cup\calU$ with the help of the {\em adapted} many-shot classifier $\hat{\U}_\calS$.
+In addition to the learnable neural bases $\calB$, $\mU$ and $\mV$ are two projections in the neural bases to facilitate the synthesis of the classifier, and there is no bias term in our implementation.
+Despite that the few-shot classifiers $\hat{\mathbf{W}}_\calC$ are synthesized using with $K$ training instances, they are optimized to perform well on all the instances from $\calC$ and moreover, to perform well against all the instances from other \textsc{seen} categories $\calS - \calC$.

-\textbf{Reuse Many-Shot Classifiers.} We optimize Eq.~\ref{eq:gfsl_implementation} by using the many-shot classifier over $\calS$ to initialize the embedding $\phi$.
-In detail, a $|\calS|$-way many-shot classifier is trained over all \textsc{seen} classes with the cross-entropy loss, whose backbone is used to initialize the embedding $\phi$ in the GFSL classifier.
-We empirically observed that such initialization is essential for the prediction calibration between \textsc{seen} and \textsc{unseen} classes, more details could be found in Appendix~\ref{sec:appendixa1} and Appendix~\ref{sec:appendix-reuse}.
+\mypara{Reusing many-shot classifiers.} We optimize Eq.~\ref{eq:gfsl_final} by using the many-shot classifier over $\calS$ to initialize the embedding $\vphi$.
+In detail, a $|\calS|$-way many-shot classifier is trained over all \textsc{seen} classes with the cross-entropy loss, whose backbone is used to initialize the embedding $\vphi$ in the GFSL classifier.
+We empirically observed that such initialization is essential for the prediction calibration between \textsc{seen} and \textsc{unseen} classes.